The best dating sims for singles on Valentine’s Day

 One thing you’ll quickly notice about the dating sim genre is that when developers commit to a joke, they commit (see also: the Colonel Sanders dating sim).
 That ethos can turn even the most meme-y concept into a genuinely compelling game.
 In “Dream Daddy,” you play a father who must balance settling into a new home with your daughter and trying to score a date with one of the hot dads in your neighborhood.

 As you might expect for a game about dads dating dads, the dialogue includes plenty of dad jokes and groanworthy puns, though not at the expense of a captivating narrative.
-The other dads you can date are caricatures, to be sure, but they gain a surprising depth as you get to know them, learning about their struggles to navigate parenthood or bonding over both your embarrassing but well-intentioned attempts to bond with your respective kids.
+The other dads you can date are caricatures, to be sure, but they gain a surprising depth as you get to know them, learning about their struggles to navigate parenthood or connecting over both your embarrassing but well-intentioned attempts to bond with your respective kids.
 “Dream Daddy’s” stylish UI and gorgeous, emotive art style round out a charming gameplay experience.

 ‘Monster Prom’